Ticks and Lyme borreliosis

 Tick

-How can an examination with the dermatoscope help?
+Diagnosis with the dermatoscope

 But sometimes this is not quite as easy: On the one hand, irritated small fibromas, which are usually found on places that are also preferred by ticks, such as neck, axillary or the groin region, can sometimes hardly be distinguished from ticks.
 In this case, a dermatological examination at the doctor can help finding the right diagnosis.